How will your journeys be different from 3 January 2018 when the West Metro and new bus routes are running? Find out: reittiopas.fi

 Printable timetables for the new bus routes are available via this link.

-The opening of the new Metro line will affect also bus services.
-The extension of the Metro to Matinkylä, Espoo will significantly change public transport services in Espoo and Lauttasaari.
-In particular, most journeys to Helsinki city center will in future be made by rail.
+The opening of the new Metro affected also bus services.
+The extension of the Metro to Matinkylä, Espoo has significantly changed public transport services in Espoo and Lauttasaari.
+In particular, most journeys to Helsinki city center are now made by rail.
 In South Espoo and Lauttasaari, direct bus routes were replaced by feeder bus services from 3 January 2018.

 Why the changes?

-When the West Metro opens, it will be the primary mode of transport from South Espoo to Helsinki city center.
-As operating bus services parallel to the Metro is not cost-effective, most bus services in South Espoo will in future terminate at Matinkylä or Tapiola Metro Stations.
+The Metro is the primary mode of transport from South Espoo to Helsinki city center.
+As operating bus services parallel to the frequently running Metro is not cost-effective or environmentally friendly, most bus services in South Espoo now terminate at Matinkylä or Tapiola Metro Stations.

-In South Espoo and Lauttasaari, bus services will be converted into feeder services.
-The buses will operate a frequent service to the Metro Stations, from where passengers can continue conveniently by the Metro.
+In South Espoo and Lauttasaari, feeder buses operate a frequent service to the Metro Stations, from where passengers can continue conveniently by the Metro.
 HSL area transport services are based on an extensive and robust trunk rail network that ensures well-functioning, convenient public transport links around the Helsinki region.

 In addition, bus routes within Espoo, e.g. between Tapiola, Matinkylä, Leppävaara, Espoonlahti and Espoon keskus, have changed.
-The number of bus routes and different route versions will decrease but the buses will run more frequently.
+The number of bus routes and different route versions has been cut but the buses run more frequently.
 Where possible, services are concentrated on the same streets enabling a good service level on the joint sections of route of two different bus routes at all times throughout the week.
-In addition, the aim is to plan timetables so that bus routes operating along the same streets would run at as regular headways as possible.
+In addition, the aim has been to plan timetables so that bus routes operating along the same streets would run at as regular headways as possible.